 St Catharine's has integrated its systems with those of the University, Departmental, and Faculty Libraries, so you can view (and renew) all of your loans in one place.

-Colin Higgins is the College Librarian.
+Colin Higgins is the Librarian.
 Sarah Fletcher is the Deputy Librarian.
-Elizabeth Ennion-Smith is the College Archivist, and works in the library office between Wednesday and Friday.
+Pauline Kiesow is the Library Assistant.
 Elizabeth Beckett helps out in her role as Sherlock Librarian for 2018-19.
-Anita is the library cleaner.
+Louisa is the library cleaner.

 For contact details of Library staff, please see this page.